- Food and Cooking»

-To make natural homemade potato chips, you will need the following: three or four potatoes, olive oil, a saucepan, paper towel, a slotted spoon (the one with holes in it), plus some salt and possibly some other ingredients depending on your tastes are for flavoring the chips afterwards.
+To make natural homemade potato chips, you will need the following: three or four potatoes, olive oil, a saucepan, paper towel, a slotted spoon (the one with holes in it).

 First, wash your potatoes and dry them thoroughly so that they don’t react with the oil splattering out everywhere.
 You can leave the skin on, but some people may choose to peel the potatoes first.
 It’s up to you.

-3. Fry all your homemade potato chips up!
+3. Fry the rest of your homemade potato chips on the stove

 After five minutes – or the time you used for the test – remove them all with the slotted spoon, put them on the paper towel, dash them with salt and wait a minute for them to cool down.
 Then eat ‘em up!